-St. Catherine Labouré was born on the 2nd of May 1806 at Fainles-Moutiers, a picturesque village of Burgundy, France.
+St. Catherine Labouré was born on May 2, 1806, at Fainles-Moutiers, a picturesque village of Burgundy, France.
 She was the ninth child in a happy family of eleven.
 God made known the choice of this soul by marking her at an early age with the seal of suffering, for when she was only nine years old she lost her mother.

 On the 31st of December 1876, Saint Catherine left this earth for heaven, to contemplate there her Immaculate Queen whose love and beauty had captured her heart on earth.
 Her body was exhumed 57 years later and found in perfect condition.
 Even death respected her who had enjoyed the extraordinary privilege of resting her hands on the knees of the Blessed Virgin for more than two hours during one of the apparitions.
 Saint Catherine was canonized by Pope Pius XII on July 27, 1947.

 The simplicity of Saint Catherine’s life endears her to everyone.
 She became a saint by doing her commonplace duties well, for God.
 A “Saint of Ordinary People,” she holds the secret of sanctity for us all.

 How St. Catherine Prayed